amkt922/ssql/README.md

 	status = 2
 ORDER BY id asc
 ```

-If parameter paging is false, ELSE line is valid and ORDER is removed.
+If parameter, *paging* is false, ELSE line is valid and ORDER is removed.

 ```sql
 SELECT count(id)